aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/transformationsxps/_index.md

 - Aspose.Page transformations
 schemas:
 - type: TechArticle
-  headline: How to Transform XPS with Aspose.Page for .NET
+  headline: Programmatically Transform XPS Documents Using Aspose.Page for .NET
   description: Learn how to transform XPS documents effortlessly – the definitive
     guide on how to transform xps using Aspose.Page for .NET, with code‑free steps and real‑world tips.
   dateModified: '2026-06-25'
   author: Aspose
 - type: HowTo
-  name: How to Transform XPS with Aspose.Page for .NET
+  name: Programmatically Transform XPS Documents Using Aspose.Page for .NET
   description: Learn how to transform XPS documents effortlessly – the definitive
     guide on how to transform xps using Aspose.Page for .NET, with code‑free steps and real‑world tips.